News

 The purpose of any investment is to attract a financial return, whether it be in the form of regular income, or through a rise in market value over time.
 Understanding what rental yield is and how to calculate it can not only help you understand how your investment property is tracking financially, but can help you narrow down which property options are potentially going to give you the strongest return.

-Specialist Disability Accommodation (SDA) offers some of the strongest rental yields available in Australia’s property market, so it only makes sense that a prospective property investor would want to understand what rental yield is, and how to calculate it.
+Specialist Disability Accommodation (SDA) offers some of the strongest gross rental yields available in Australia’s property market, so it only makes sense that a prospective property investor would want to understand what rental yield is, and how to calculate it.

 We’re happy to provide this short guide to understanding rental yield so that you can make an educated investment decision.